|The approach to Oranjestad, Aruba|

 |The narrowness of the channel is obvious: The Crown Princess is berthed at Aruba.|

-I was dumfounded by the narrowness of the channel as we approached the dock and the angle of the approach to it.
+I was dumbfounded by the narrowness of the channel as we approached the dock and the angle of the approach to it.
 This pilot was going to earn his money or we were going to look like the Costa Concordia.
 The Paardenbaai Channel is only 270 meters wide, about 885 feet.
-In other words, the ship couldn't possibly turn around in the channel because the Crown Princess, at 953 feet, is considerably longer the the channel is wide!
+In other words, the ship couldn't possibly turn around in the channel because the Crown Princess, at 953 feet, is considerably longer the channel is wide!
 And the channel has a bend in the middle to boot!
 Fascinated, I watched as the Crown Princess confidently sailed right up to the wharf where the ship's thrusters took over and pushed us up gently against the bumpers.
 If you weren't watching, you would have no idea we had arrived and docked.
 By 7:57am, we were secured at Cruise Terminal “C” in Oranjestad.

 |The welcome terminal in Oranjestad, Aruba|

 As soon as the announcement was made about disembarking, we went to breakfast.
 We used the forward gang-plank after eating at the open buffet, and after checking out of the ship with our room cards, walked to the welcome center that everyone passes through to access the buses and taxis waiting to hustle people anywhere they want to go.
 The sign hanging over the exit to the buses says, “Welcome to Aruba, One Happy Island.”
 I thought to myself, “We'll soon see!”